Payment of Tuition, Room, Board, Fees, and Other Costs and Charges

 Summer Credit Fees*

-Overload fee $600 per credit hour (over 19 credits in a semester)
+Overload fee $875 per credit hour (more than 19 credits in a semester)

 * Fees are paid at the time of registration.
 Our semester fees are based upon each student taking an average of 15 hours for credit per semester.
-However, the student may take as many as 19 credits with no additional fee.
-Any credits in excess of 19 will be billed at $600 per credit hour.
-These fees will be added in the third week of classes and will be due upon receipt of the next statement.
+However, a student may take as many as 19 credits with no additional fee.
+Any credits in excess of 19 will be billed at $875 per credit hour.
+These fees will be added at the end of the add/drop period and will be due upon receipt of the next statement.

 Payment of Amounts Due